LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 ```

 You will see the JSX appear on the JSX window.
 Notice the changes.
 Some words like class have been changed to className, this is because class is a reserved word for implementing JavaScript
-classes and transform is avoiding those conflict.
+classes and Transform is avoiding those conflicts.
 Also you will notice the bootstrap class image fit

 Now go to the settings button and tick the section `Create Function Component` then press confirm.
 I will do a snapshot to make sure you know where to go just below this next snippet.

 <img src="../images/AttachGatsbySSGToWebsite/UsingTransform.gif" class="image fit" alt="Image showing we will have link to blog on top right and nav bar"/>

-Now copy the entire JSX file contents and create a new file under your pages folder called index.js.
+Now copy the entire JSX file contents and create a new file under your "pages" folder called index.js.
 As you may have guessed this will hold the JSX code.

 One thing we need it to not have a constant functional component.
 We want Gatsby to hold our home "default" component" which will return everything inside it to the the UI.